 This annual week-long festival is held in the Caribbean city of Puerto Limon, near Puerto Viejo and Cahuita.
-It leads up to Day of the Cultures and is meant to celebrate all things afro-caribbean in Costa Rica.
-Parades with floats and dancing women move through town and food venders bring out all of Limon’s best dishes such as rice and beans (coconut battered rice and beans), escabeche de pescado (marinated fish), pan bon (sweet bread), and ale (lemon fruit drink with ginger and sugar cane).
+It leads up to Day of the Cultures and is meant to celebrate all things Afro-Caribbean in Costa Rica.
+Parades with floats and dancing women move through town and food vendors bring out all of Limon’s best dishes such as rice and beans (coconut battered rice and beans), escabeche de pescado (marinated fish), pan bon (sweet bread), and ale (lemon fruit drink with ginger and sugar cane).
 Unfortunately, in recent years, municipal budget limitations have kept Limon from celebrating the carnival.
 If you do happen to visit during Carnival, make sure you have reservations far in advance for the surrounding area as many tourists, national and international, make their way to the coast for this event.

 Columbus Day or Day of the Cultures / Dia de la Raza o Día de las Culturas (October 12)

 As with most of the Americas, Costa Rica recognizes the arrival of Christopher Columbus to the Americas on October 12.
 Formerly called Dia de la Raza (Day of the Race) by Spain, Costa Rica has recently changed the name of this holiday to Day of the Cultures in a nod to the many cultures that make up Costa Rica now and that made it up when Christopher Columbus first arrived in 1502.
 Though not an official Costa Rican holiday, most schools and many businesses close for the day.

 Halloween (October 31)